maxcar/DataCleansing/CodeBook.md

 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+#Data Set Description

+-'features_info.txt': includes information about the variables used on the feature vector.
+-'features.txt': Features data.
+-'activity_labels.txt': Links the class labels with their activity name.
+-'train/X_train.txt': Training data.
+-'train/y_train.txt': Training labels.
+-'test/X_test.txt': Test data.
+-'test/y_test.txt': Test labels.

+-'train/subject_train.txt':
+Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+-'train/Inertial Signals/total_acc_x_train.txt'/'total_acc_x_train.txt'/'total_acc_z_train.txt':
+The acceleration signal from the smartphone accelerometer X/Y/Z axis in standard gravity units 'g'.
+Every row shows a 128 element vector.

+-'train/Inertial Signals/body_acc_x_train.txt':
+The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+-'train/Inertial Signals/body_gyro_x_train.txt':
+The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.txt)